 Biography

-Robin holds Bachelor and Masters Degrees in Performance and Pedagogy studying with Alice Waten, and worked with Janet Davies in Sydney.
-Robin also studied with James Buswell at The New England Conservatory of Music in Boston, Beryl Kimber at the Elder Conservatorium in Adelaide, Pamela Dowsett and Jan Tawroszewicz in New Zealand and Felix Andrievsky and David Takeno in London.
+Robin studied with Alice Waten and Janet Davies in Sydney and also studied with James Buswell at The New England Conservatory of Music in Boston, Beryl Kimber at the Elder Conservatorium in Adelaide and Pamela Dowsett, Donald Maurice and Jan Tawroszewicz in New Zealand.

 Robin plays a Gagliano workshop violin, Naples, 1784.